eskawl/setu-dr-challenge/README.md

 Setup Instructions:
 1. Copy .env.example into .env
 2. Set `DB_DATA_PATH` env variable and start docker using `docker-compose up`
-3. Start the server using the debug configuration `nodemon`
+3. Start the server using the debug configuration `nodemon` or `npm run start`

 Query Instructions:
 1. Customer Phone numbers 9000000021 - 9000000060 may have bills